 Visit the Arkansas Arts Center's Blog to view Aj Smith's drawing which is part of the 60th Annual Delta Exhibition.
 The Blog article is titled Voices of the Delta and it features artists in the exhibition commenting on their work.
 Be sure to scroll down the page to see Aj's work.

 Mr. Townsend Wolfe, former Executive Director of the Arkansas Arts Center invited Aj Smith to Little Rock, Arkansas in 1982 to become Artist-in-Residence.
 The Arkansas Arts Center now holds several of Aj Smith's art works in its permanent collection.
 The Arkansas Arts Center has honored Aj Smith with a solo exhibition of prints in 1983 and a 2006 solo exhibition of recent drawings.
 This link will take you to the Art Center's site where you can search their collection for Aj's work.

 Aj Smith has lived in Little Rock, Arkansas since 1982 when he first became active in the Arkansas Arts Council programs.
 The Arts Council has continued to support the work of Aj Smith through several awards, honors, and grants.

-Aj Smith recently joined The Society of Metalpoint Artists.
+Aj Smith is a member of The Society of Metalpoint Artists.
 Smith looks forward to working with the membership in promoting the art of drawing with silverpoint.

 The Evansville Museum hosted a major exhibition of work by Aj and Marjorie Williams-Smith in the Spring of 2011 - Two Artists Two Visions.
 Visit this archived exhibition for details.
 (Be sure to scroll down to find the information.)